TMGBNoodle/army-battle/README.md

-# to-dont-list
+# Army War

-A broken list of things to do
+Create armies and have them battle to the end!